-A “dual articulation” agreement is a relationship between two colleges.
+A “dual articulation” agreement is a relationship between two institutions.
 They can also be referred to as transfer agreements or transfer pathways.
-At Daemen College, a variety of partnerships exist.
+At Daemen University, a variety of partnerships exist.
 These agreements often cover students beginning an undergraduate degree at one institution (e.g., a community college) and finishing it at another (e.g., Daemen) or may allow a student to earn a two-year degree at one college and seamlessly transfer to another for their four-year degree.
 If you are interested in articulation agreements, check a college’s website or talk with an admissions counselor.

 Understand Student Life

 Evaluate the important details about your potential colleges, just as you would as a first-year student.
 What’s the student-to-faculty ratio?
-At Daemen College, we maintain a 12:1 ratio, giving every student plenty of individual attention.
+At Daemen University, we maintain a 12:1 ratio, giving every student plenty of individual attention.
 What types of activities, student clubs and athletics does the school offer?
 How seamless is the transition for transfer students?
 Many transfer students are veterans; if you come from a unique background make sure to ask about services unique to you—such as Daemen’s Veterans Center.
 The best way to get a feel for student life is to simply talk to students who have transferred already.

 Speak with a Transfer Admissions Counselor

 It is a transfer admissions counselor’s job to assist transfer students.
 They’re able to provide valuable insight as to the right fit for you academically and can connect you with scholarships available to transfer students.
 Counselors will also help you determine which of your existing college credits can be transferred.
 The more credits you can carry over, the quicker you’ll be able to complete your degree.